dercodeKoenig/ipda_vs_dqn_m5/readme.md

 <h1>Solving the IPD-Algorithm using deep q learning</h1>

-In this project i try to train a DQN to navigate through the forex market and be a profitable trading Algorithm.
+In this project i try to train a DQN to navigate through the forex market and be a profitable trading algorithm.
 This is not the first project that tries to create a trading algorithm, but it is a very different approach from what is commonly used to do so.
 Most attempts in RL based trading focus on daily candlesticks, many do not include brokerage fees.
 They use some last 20 price bars and some indicators and try to squeeze it through an lstm expecting good results.